zamud/bop-brackets/README.md

 # bop-brackets
-Uses Spotify's Web API to build a bracket of an artist's top songs.
+Uses the Last.FM Web API to build a bracket of an artist's most popular songs.
 From there, users embrace debate.